On This Page

 The basic rule states you must drive at a speed that is reasonable and cautious for existing conditions.
 The basic rule applies on all roads at all times.

-To obey the basic rule, think about your speed in relation to other traffic, pedestrians, bicycles, the surface and width of the road, hazards at intersections, weather, visibility, and any other conditions that affect safety.
+To obey the basic rule, think about your speed in relation to other traffic, pedestrians, people riding bicycles, the surface and width of the road, hazards at intersections, weather, visibility, and any other conditions that affect safety.
 The basic rule does not allow you to drive over the speed limit.

 If you drive at a speed that is unsafe for existing conditions in any area, at any time, even if it is slower than the speed limit, you are violating the basic rule.